-WooCommerce lets you track customers’ behaviours predict trends and analyze your marketing efforts accurately and comprehensively.
+WooCommerce lets you track customers’ behaviours predict trends, and analyze your marketing efforts accurately and comprehensively.
 You can analyze statistics like total sales, sales by date, average orders, reviews and overall website performance.

 All these (and more) can be displayed in a visual format (graphs, charts) or as raw data (excel, XML).

 You have full control over the products.
 You can add descriptions, price, sales price, product dimensions, weight and shipping details.
 You can also set options for grouping similar individual products together or adding variations to your product (such as colour or size).
-You can list external products with the relevant information, but the user will be redirected to the affiliate or sellers site during the purchase.
+You can list external products with the relevant information, but the user will be redirected to the affiliate or seller's site during the purchase.

 You can manage the orders, create coupons and sales, alter taxes, shipping, and anything related to product sales.

-What would you do if your site stops working?
+What would you do if your site stopped working?
 There is no need to panic as the WooCommerce team offers support through their live chat, chat forums, and video tutorials.
 Since it’s a community-driven product, there are always developers who will solve the issues you might have.